james2m/seedbank/README.md

 Seedbank > 0.5.0 uses refinements and no longer supports rubies below 2.x.
 If you are using an older Ruby you'll have to stick with 0.4.0 and below.

 I have also dropped support for Rubinius and JRuby.
 I'm happy to accept pull requests for them, but don't have the time to hack together the test environment.
 If you want to contribute, please ensure that he travis.yml is in line as it's the only way I will test these two environments.

 ### Rails 5.x

 Seedbank has not been updated to work with Rails 5.
-I've not tested it with 5.x and am working on a new version specifically for 5.x.
-That said, I believe some people are using it with no problems.
+I've used it with 5.x apps and am working on a new version specifically for 5.x.
+Other people are also reporting using it with no problems.

-### Rails 4.x
+### Rails 4.x and above

 Add the seedbank gem to your Gemfile.
 In Gemfile: